mvngu/haskyll/doc/recurse_loopless.md

 $\ell$ that pass the predicate $p$.
 The above seems more complicated than it should be.
 The following examples should clarify how to use `filter`.

+Here is a continuation of the boutique example from the section [Hoogle map](#hoogle-map).
 Bella's boutique has items that cost more than $100.
-Here is the full price
-list:
+Here is the full price list:

 :include: file="assets/src/recurse/discount.hs", line=27:28